 Every oven has the potential to be a little bit different.
 Knowing that, you’ll have a better time going with a low temperature should prevent you from making too many mistakes.

 The grainy texture that you experienced only occurs when you overcook a cheesecake.
 So long as you avoid overcooking, you shouldn’t have to deal with the graininess again.

 Double-checking the recipe is going to be a worthwhile endeavor.
 It’s easy to make mistakes when you get distracted, after all.

 In today’s world, people are constantly being bombarded by phone calls, texts, and email notifications.
 You could have simply lost your concentration when mixing the ingredients up to make the cheesecake.

 While overcooking was almost surely the cause of the grainy texture, your issues could have come down to ingredient measurement mistakes, too.
 Too much or too little of an ingredient will change the way that the cheesecake bakes in the oven.

 You’ll always have a better experience if you double-check the ingredients.
 Do your best to make sure that you’re getting it right so that you don’t wind up having to eat a less-than-ideal cheesecake.

 You’re likely having your cheesecake turn out grainy because you cooked it for too long.
-Check how long you’re supposed to cook the cheesecake and make sure that you stick to the recommendations.
+Check how long you’re supposed to cook it and make sure that you stick to the recommendations.